eilvelia/tdl/README.md

 [deno][] can also import `tdl` through the node compatibility via `import * as tdl from 'npm:tdl'`.
-Currently, the Node-API implementation in deno is incorrect and random segfaults may sometimes occur.
+Currently, the Node-API implementation in deno is incorrect and race conditions leading to random segfaults sometimes occur.
 Not recommended to use `tdl` in deno.

 `tdl` depends on native libraries and cannot be used in the browser.
 However, TDLib itself can possibly work in the browser by compiling it to WebAssembly.